petitpandarouge/ObsidianScripts/README.md

 ## Implementing

 - `src`: Contains mainly the Obsidian api objects plus some additional common utility classes.
-- `src/user-plugins`: Contains the User Plugins specific sources.
+- `src/user-plugins`: Contains the User Plugins plugin specific sources.
-- ... to be continued...
+- `src/quick-add`: Contains the QuickAdd plugin specific sources.
+- `src/dataview`: Contains the Dataview plugin specific sources.

 ### User Plugins

-#### Hello world

 - The entry point is represented by the `main.ts` file that must contains an `onload` function.
 - The `CommandLoader` is the main class responsible for loading the commands into the `Plugin`.